Here's what's in your pool this summer

 Related

 Urine is not sterile, contrary to popular belief.
-“Pee can interact with chlorine, Hlavsa said,.
+“Pee can interact with chlorine," Hlavsa added.

 In fact, that’s what makes people’s eyes sting after swimming.
 It’s not the chlorine.
 It’s urine.